cs411-alawini/sp24-cs411-team051-OneOOne/doc/Stage2_Conceptual_and_Logical_Design.md

 - A user can borrow from 0 or n splits.
 A split can involve 1 or n users as borrowers.
 (Many to Many Relationship).
 This relationship has amount and isPaid (boolean) as attributes.

 ### 4 Normalization
-The functional dependencies are -
+The functional dependencies are-
-1. TransactionId -> Title, Timestamp, Amount,  PaymentMethod, Comment, Type
+1. userId -> userName, firstName, lastName
-2. CategoryId, SubcategoryId -> Name
+2. email -> password
-3. BudgetId -> Description, Amount
+3. txnId -> title, timestamp, amount, paymentMethod, note, type
-4. ReminderId -> Name, Recurrence, Description
+4. attachmentId -> blob
-(Note: FD's for two attribute relations are not shown here)
+5. categoryId -> parentCategoryId, categoryName
+6. splitId -> title, timestamp, amount, note
+7. budgetId -> description, amount, month

-A relation is in 3NF if at least one of the following conditions holds in every non-trivial function dependency X –> Y -
+A relation is in 3NF if at least one of the following conditions holds in every non-trivial function dependency X –> Y :
 * X is a super key.
 * Y is a prime attribute (each element of Y is part of some candidate key).